bytefish/bytefish.de/blog/dbcontextextensions.md

 * *Who* calls ``DbContext#SaveChanges``?

-The moment we called ``_orderRepository.UnitOfWork.SaveEntitiesAsync(cancellationToken)`` in the Command Handler, we are dispatching the Domain Events first.
+The moment we called ``SaveEntitiesAsync(cancellationToken)`` in the ``CreateOrderCommandHandler``, we are dispatching the ``Order``s Domain Events.

-So the first ``SaveChanges`` on the ``OrderingContext`` is actually done by the ``ValidateOrAddBuyerAggregateWhenOrderStartedDomainEventHandler``, because it uses the same ``OrderingContext``.
+So the first ``SaveChanges`` on the ``OrderingContext`` is actually done by the ``ValidateOrAddBuyerAggregateWhenOrderStartedDomainEventHandler``!

+Puzzle solved!

 Does it have side-effects to operate on the same ``DbContext`` and commit it to the database mutliple times?
-Isn't each handler there using its own transaction then?
+Isn't each handler using its own transaction?
 How could you rollback the whole thing into a consistent state then?
 How do we solve such an issue?

-Yes exactely, by wrapping it all in a Transaction... regardless if needed one or not:
+Yes exactely, by wrapping it all in a Transaction... regardless if needed or not:

 ```csharp
 public class TransactionBehaviour<TRequest, TResponse> : IPipelineBehavior<TRequest, TResponse>